crossminer/scava-docs/docs/development/Development-Guidelines.md

 ### Source Code Repository

 Different branches will be created in the repository.
 In particular, the `master` branch is the main branch and represents the released state of the product.
+It is always clean, builds and runs all the tests successfully.
 The `dev` branch contains the most recent code integrated by partners before release.
-These two branches are always clean, build and run all the tests successfully.

 Other branches will be created for the different features/components, which will be eventually merged in the `dev` branch.
 The name of each branch contains the id of the issue it is supposed to implement.